PurplePachyderm/tensorslow/README.md

 `make perf` | Build benchmarks | `bin`
 `make examples` | Build examples | `bin`

 The library's `.o` and `.so` files are built in the `lib` directory.
 Other executables are built in the `bin` directory with an adequate suffix.

+**Note** : Executables in the bin directory must be run from the root of the project to be able to find `libtensorslow.so`, so you have to use the following command :

+`./bin/example_test`

 In order to clean the build directories, you can use the following phonies :

 Command | Effect | Target folder
 --- | --- | ---